HFAiLab/ffrecord/README.md

 samples = dataset[indices]
 ```

+`ffrecord.torch.DataLoader` is a drop-in replacement for PyTorch's standard dataloader.
-`ffrecord.torch.Dataset` could be combined with `ffrecord.torch.DataLoader` just like PyTorch.
+`ffrecord.torch.Dataset` could be combined with it just like PyTorch.
 `ffrecord.torch.DataLoader` supports for skipping steps during training by `set_step()` method.

 ```python